French Tax Break for Domestic Help

-Although it is called a 'crédit d’impôt' for those who pay little or no income tax in France, it is not a reduction in tax but a grant.
+Although a 'crédit d’impôt' , in practice, for those who pay little or no income tax in France, it is not a reduction in tax but a grant.

-This is because, if your eligible expenditure exceeds your income tax bill, you will receive a cheque from the tax office for the balance of the tax credit.
+This is because if your eligible expenditure exceeds your income tax bill you will receive a refund from the tax office for the balance of the tax credit.

 Thus, if your tax bill in the year would otherwise be €1,000, but the value of your tax credit is €2,000, you will pay nothing in tax and the tax office will reimburse you €1,000.